-- 1. Bilge pumps and bilge piping capable of draining any watertight compartment, except tanks and small buoyancy compartments. - 2.
-Large spaces, such as an engine room, must be fitted with more than one suction line. - Vessels 79 ft and over must be equipped with a fixed, self-priming, power bilge pump connected to a bilge manifold unless an individual pump is provided for each space. - 4.
+- Bilge pumps and bilge piping capable of draining any watertight compartment, except tanks and small buoyancy compartments. - 2.
+Larger spaces, may need to be fitted with more than one suction line. - 3.
+Vessels 79 ft and over must be equipped with a fixed, self-priming, power bilge pump connected to a bilge manifold unless an individual pump is provided for each space. - 4.
 Spaces used in the sorting or processing of fish: - a.
 Must be fitted with a dewatering system capable of dewatering the space at the same rate as water is introduced. - b.
 The dewatering pump must be interlocked with the pump supplying the water so that if the dewatering pump fails, the water supply pump will be deactivated.